 Before you start thinking about your target audience, jot down all of your services or products and their benefits.
-Once you’ve done this, you’ll have a clean slate of what your business is offering.
-Use this opportunity to think about who you want to be targeting, and what type of people would be interested.
+Once you’ve done this, you’ll have a clear vision of your business offering.
+Use this opportunity to think about who you want to be targeting and what type of people would be interested in your products/ services.

 The first step in defining your target audience is to look at those that have already bought from your business in the past.
-What information do you already have about them?
-Collating this data will help you identify patterns such as characteristics, demographics and behaviours, making it easier for you to personalise your marketing efforts to other prospects that fit the same mould.
+What information do you have about them?
+Collating this data will help you identify patterns and make it easier for you to personalise your marketing and target other prospects that fit the same mould.